What1s1ove/bs-content-challenge/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

 Both definitions contain `runtime` and `JavaScript`.
 Does it mean that we can run the same code on both platforms?
 Not at all.

-Let's try to run the code that we wrote on NodeJS base using Deno (if we don't have Deno installed yet, you can find how to do it [here](https://deno.land/#installation)):
+Let's try to run the code that we wrote on NodeJS base using Deno (if you don't have Deno installed yet, you can find how to do it [here](https://deno.land/#installation)):

 ```
 > deno run src/server.ts